 PS—I’d be happy to explain why my strategic planning skills got me a Silver Toaster Award at the 2017 Northeast Lean Conference.

-That’s ending a cover letter so employers want to talk to you.
+That’s how to end a cover letter, so employers want to talk to you.

-1. Always End a Cover Letter With a Promise
+1. How to End a Cover Letter to Get Interviews

 When employers read most cover letter closings, they think, So what?